Nonprofit Professionals Alumni Club Scholarship

 Child and Adolescent Studies

-Joyce is making great strides in making a lasting impact for students through providing them with a quality education.
+Joyce is making great strides for a lasting impact on students providing them with a quality education.
 The 12th annual Nonprofit Professionals Award was presented to Child and Adolescent Studies major Joyce Chiao '12 at the annual Community Engagement Awards ceremony on May 1.
-The $1,000 award is funded by CSUF alumni to support and encourage fellow Titans who are considering careers in the nonprofit sector and/or in service.
-Founding chapter board member Ira Unterman '87 presented the award to Joyce.
+The $1,000 award is funded by CSUF alumni to support and encourage fellow Titans considering careers in the nonprofit sector and/or in service.
+Founding club board member Ira Unterman '87 presented the award to Joyce.

 2011 - Reanna Couts '11

 Reanna Couts is actively creating her legacy with her commendable actions and career choice.
 She recently earned her Bachelors in History with honors in Spring 2011.
 She is also a recipient of the Nonprofit Professionals Alumni Club Award.
 Reanna most importantly, deeply values the power of education.
 She chose to major in History because it "allows us to see through the 'looking glass' not in black in white, but the varying degrees in between.
 We can better understand what motivates people, and repetitiveness of human history.
 In doing so, we have a much better chance at predicting varying outcomes, and can better understand present society," Reanna said.

 Founding board member Lori Redfearn '86 presents 2010 NPAC Award to Daniel Cole.